Laser Noise | <<< | >>> | Feedback |

 Laser noise can be reduced in many ways:

-- Quantum noise can be reduced e.g. by increasing the intracavity power level and by minimizing optical losses.
+- Quantum noise can be reduced e.g. by increasing the intracavity power level, by minimizing optical losses and by increasing the resonator length.

 - Technical noise influences can be reduced, e.g. by building a stable laser resonator, by temperature stabilization of the setup, or by using a low-noise pump source.